A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: Introduction

-In recent years, variational inference has emerged as a promising alternative for state estimation in complex systems.
-Variational methods aim to approximate intractable posterior distributions with simpler, tractable forms by framing inference as an optimization problem \cite{blei2017variational}.
-These techniques have gained attention in robotics and autonomous systems due to their ability to balance computational efficiency with the flexibility to capture complex, multimodal distributions \cite{ala2013variational,gal2016uncertainty}.
-Notably, advances in variational inference have led to the development of methods that can handle non-Gaussian posteriors and temporal dependencies, making them particularly suitable for sequential estimation tasks \cite{archer2015black,krishnan2017structured,seo2024sequential}.
-The application of variational inference to state estimation problems has shown promise in various domains, including visual-inertial odometry \cite{mirchev2020variational}, SLAM \cite{barfoot2020exactly}, and multi-target tracking \cite{oh2020variational}.

-\emph{Statement of contribution}: This paper presents \textsf{Stein-MAP-Seq}, a novel particle-based approach for MAP-Seq estimation in dynamical systems that addresses the challenges of multimodal state estimation while maintaining computational efficiency.
-Our method leverages recent advances in variational inference, specifically Stein Variational Gradient Descent (SVGD) \cite{liu2016stein}, a powerful non-parametric variational inference method.
-SVGD works by deterministically evolving a set of particles that serve as samples from the target distribution, minimizing the Kullback-Leibler divergence between the particle-based empirical distribution and the true posterior.
-Unlike traditional Monte Carlo methods that generate independent samples through stochastic processes, SVGD produces a deterministic set of interacting particles that collectively capture the structure of complex, potentially multimodal distributions.
+The computational and representational challenges inherent in MAP-Seq estimation—including the limitations of discrete-state methods, sampling variability in particle filters, and implicit posteriors in learning-based approaches—motivate the need for alternative frameworks.
+Variational inference offers a promising avenue to address these challenges.
+Variational methods aim to approximate intractable posterior distributions with simpler, tractable forms by framing inference as an optimization problem~\cite{blei2017variational}.
+Unlike the implicit representations used in deep learning approaches, variational inference provides explicit posterior approximations that enable principled MAP-Seq computation.
+These techniques have gained attention in robotics and autonomous systems due to their ability to balance computational efficiency with the flexibility to capture complex, multimodal distributions~\cite{ala2013variational,gal2016uncertainty}.
+Notably, advances in variational inference have led to the development of methods that can handle non-Gaussian posteriors and temporal dependencies, making them particularly suitable for sequential estimation tasks~\cite{archer2015black,krishnan2017structured,seo2024sequential}.
+The application of variational inference to state estimation problems has shown promise in various domains, including visual-inertial odometry~\cite{mirchev2020variational}, SLAM~\cite{barfoot2020exactly}, and multi-target tracking~\cite{oh2020variational}. \emph{Statement of contribution}: This paper presents \textsf{Stein-MAP-Seq}, a novel particle-based approach for MAP-Seq estimation in dynamical systems that addresses the challenges of multimodal state estimation while maintaining computational efficiency.
+Our method leverages Stein Variational Gradient Descent (SVGD)~\cite{liu2016stein}, a powerful non-parametric variational inference technique that deterministically evolves a set of particles to serve as samples from the target distribution, minimizing the Kullback-Leibler divergence between the particle-based empirical distribution and the true posterior.
+Unlike traditional Monte Carlo methods that rely on stochastic sampling and/or resampling procedures, SVGD deterministically transports particles toward high-probability regions using functional gradients that collectively capture the structure of complex, potentially multimodal distributions.